-Ever wondered how to preserve the beautiful patination of antique oak furniture?
-Professional furniture restorer Simon Gilboy of Devonshire antique dealers and restorers, Gilboys, reveals the tricks of the trade
+Ever wondered how to preserve the beautiful patination of old oak furniture?
+Professional furniture restorer Simon Gilboy of Devonshire antique dealers and restorers, Gilboys, reveals how to wax antique furniture and other tricks of the trade.

 If you are lucky enough to own a piece of period oak how do you preserve its longevity for generations to come as well as showing it to its full glory?

 I get a huge satisfaction from seeing a dull or dried-out finish revived by the application of a high-quality wax polish.
 I know many see it as a chore but it really doesn’t need to be.
 We live in much cleaner homes than we did centuries ago and the daily, or weekly, dusting of our houses is something oak furniture was not used to back in the day.
 This, dare I say, ‘obsessive regime’ can do more damage than good.